Easy DIY Topiaries with step by step instructions that you can make yourself in a few minutes.

 - Hot Glue Gun & Sticks

 - Straight sticks – I gathered these from my yard.
-You can purchase sticks at Hobby Lobby but that will increase the cost effectiveness of the project.
+You can purchase sticks at Hobby Lobby, but that will increase the cost of the project.

 - Clay pots or other container.

 I began making my first topiary using a small pot.
 I cut the stems apart and used 1/2 for each small pot.
 For the larger pots, I left the stems intact and used one complete branch for each topiary.
-Since shopping for stems may be an issue at the time, here is another authentic Rosemary Stem available online.
+Pull the pieces away from each other to create a full bush.

-Add a bead of hot glue to the Styrofoam ball and press firmly into the pot
+Next, add a bead of hot glue to the Styrofoam ball and press firmly into the pot.

-Then cut the floral wire approx. 12 inches.
-Hold the stems at the top of the stick and begin to wrap the stems to the stick.
+Finally, cut the floral wire approximately 12-inches long.
+Hold the stems at the top of the stick and begin to wrap the wire around the stems.
 Using the wire, keep wrapping until the stems are securely attached.

 TA-DA

 You can separate and style the stems to your desired shape if necessary.
-I found they naturally look authentic without any styling.
+I find that less styling gives them a rustic, organic appearance.

 Here are the first two topiaries that I made.
 The small one cost me approximately $ 4.50, excluding the wire, stick, and hot glue I already had.
-The larger one was approx. I used the whole stem for $8.00 because of the larger pot.
+The larger one was approximately $8.00 because I used the whole stem for the larger pot.

 You may notice that I used another stem style on the second topiary from the left.
 I also used one of my faux-aged pots; you can see the instructions here.
 Please feel free to ask any questions.
 I hope you enjoy experimenting with different stems and different size pots.